AnupAmmanavar/SwiftUI-Server-Driver-UI/README.md

 * For each of the components defined at the server, we have a corresponding UI implementation in the app (UIComponent).

  Consider an entertainment app like Hotstar, whose contract is defined as shown below.
-On the left are the components from the server, and on the right are the corresponding UI components.
+On the left are the components from the server(__ServerComponent__), and on the right are the corresponding __UI Components__.

 ![](https://miro.medium.com/max/1400/1*e0caqOJanQdl7yvrU1Y0pg.png)